Tales of Suspense: Captain America

 Beginning with issue #59 (Nov.
 1964), Iron Man began sharing the now "split book" with Captain America, who had guest-starred in the Iron Man feature the previous issue.
 Jack Kirby, Captain America's co-creator during the 1940s Golden Age of comic books, had drawn the character as part of the superhero team the Avengers earlier that year, and was now illustrating his hero's solo adventures for the first time since 1941.
 Issue #63 (March 1965), in which editor-scripter Stan Lee retold Captain America's origin, through #71 (Nov.
-1965) featured period stories set during World War II, and co-starred Captain America's Golden Age sidekick, James Buchanan Barnes aka Bucky.
+1965) featured period stories set during World War II, and co-starred Captain America's Golden Age sidekick, Bucky Barnes.
 Sharon Carter was introduced in issue #75 (March 1966) and later became a love interest for Captain America.
-The Red Skull, Captain America's major nemesis in the World War II era, was revived in the present day in issue #79 (July 1966).
+The Red Skull, Captain America's nemesis during World War II, was revived in the present day in issue #79 (July 1966).
 MODOK first appeared in #94 (Oct.
 1967).

 Kirby drew all but two stories, for which Gil Kane and John Romita Sr. each filled-in.
 Several stories were finished by penciler-inker George Tuska over Kirby layouts, with one finished by Romita Sr. and another by penciler Dick Ayers and inker John Tartaglione.
 Kirby's regular inkers on the series were Frank Giacoia (as "Frank Ray") and Joe Sinnott, though Don Heck and Golden Age Captain America artist Syd Shores inked one story each.

 Tales of Suspense became Captain America with #100 (April 1968).
 Iron Man appeared in the one-shot Iron Man and Sub-Mariner #1 (April 1968), and then debuted in his own title with Iron Man #1 (May 1968).